cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

       * Add any data or research you have to show that the proposed change is accessible and usable

-      * Supply any design and development context for your request (e.g. Figma concepts, code samples, etc)
+      * Supply any design and development context for your request you may have (e.g. Figma concepts, code samples, etc)

       * Include if you can design and build the proposed change or if you will need to request that someone make the changes for you